INTERESTS: Reading, video games(Overwatch!), travel, and cooking. Art–mostly digital illustration but I just like making things.

 We always had computers in my house, my parents both worked as software engineers.
 They always pushed me to figure out stuff for myself, and that has made me a lot more resourceful as an adult.
 I have always been around computers, so I didn’t think of working with them as a job.
-I thought about becoming a doctor, but after a year of nursing school, I realized I was applying myself to something I wasn’t as naturally interested in as computers.
+At one time I thought about becoming a doctor.
+But after a year of nursing school, I realized I was applying myself to something I wasn’t as naturally interested in as computers.
 I also was taking care of a disabled boyfriend at the time and school was expensive.
 The great thing about programming is that I was able to study it at home so it was affordable.
 I taught myself how to make websites when I was 12 years old, and I learned my first serious programming language (VB.NET) from YouTube tutorials.

 What did you do before 42?